Monkey selfie copyright dispute: Naruto v. David Slater et al.

 The macaque photographs appeared in a book titled Wildlife Personalities that Slater had published via San Francisco-based self-publishing company Blurb, Inc. On 22 September 2015, People for the Ethical Treatment of Animals (PETA) filed a lawsuit against Slater and Blurb in the United States District Court for the Northern District of California to request that the monkey, whom they named Naruto, be assigned copyright and that PETA be appointed to administer proceeds from the photos for the benefit of Naruto and other crested macaques in the reserve on Sulawesi.
 PETA did so by using the next friend principle, which allows persons to sue in the name of another person who is unable to do so.
 In November, Angela Dunning, the attorney for Blurb, noted that PETA may have been suing on behalf of the wrong monkey.

 During a hearing in January 2016, US District Judge William Orrick III said that the copyright law does not extend its protection to animals.
 Orrick dismissed the case on 28 January, ruling that "if Congress and the president intended to take the extraordinary step of authorizing animals as well as people and legal entities to sue, they could, and should, have said so plainly."
 On 20 March 2016, PETA filed a notice of appeal to the Ninth Circuit Court of Appeals.
 On 12 July 2017, the court held an oral argument on the matter in San Francisco.
 On 4 August 2017, lawyers for all parties to the case informed the court that they expected to arrive at an out-of-court settlement in the near future, asking the court not to issue a ruling.
 The court on 11 August stayed the appeal to 8 September.
-An agreement between Slater, Blurb, and PETA was reached on 11 September 2017, in which Slater will donate 25 per cent of any future revenues from the monkey selfies to charities that protect the wildlife of monkeys like Naruto, but the court has not accepted this agreement as being a valid settlement.
+An agreement between Slater, Blurb, and PETA was reached on 11 September 2017, in which PETA would pay for Slater's legal fees but that Slater will donate 25 percent of any future revenues from the monkey selfies to charities that protect the wildlife of monkeys like Naruto, but the court has not accepted this agreement as being a valid settlement.
 As part of their joint motion to dismiss the appeal and vacate the judgment, the parties have asked for vacatur, which would nullify the record in the lower court.
 The Competitive Enterprise Institute filed an amicus brief on 13 September 2017, urging the court to deny vacatur.
 The brief argues that since Naruto is not a party to the settlement, PETA does not have standing to move for vacatur.